GridGain-Demos/gridgain-technology-primer/README.md

 # GridGain Technology Primer
 ##Key Design Principles for Building Data-Intensive Applications

+Welcome to the GridGain Acceleration Workshop!
+GridGain is an in-memory storage and computing platform that accelerates applications by providing in-memory distributed caching as well as processing, plus provides ACID transactions.
+This repository provides a practical introduction to GridGain, designed to help you explore its potential for enhancing application performance and scalability.
+Our goal is to demonstrate how GridGain can be effectively used in your project

+This workshop, structured for both guided demonstrations and independent exploration, will walk you through key concepts and hands-on examples, allowing you to experience and apply GridGain's capabilities.

+You might come across the names GridGain and Apache Ignite interchangeably.
+The GridGain platform is built on Apache Ignite.
+The source code for Apache Ignite was originally donated to the Apache Software Foundation by GridGain Systems.
+We will use the GridGain 9.0 platform in this workshop.

+What You'll Learn
+Throughout this workshop, you will gain hands-on experience with key GridGain 9 concepts and features:

+* Data Storage
+* Creating caches using SQL
+* Understanding of data partitions
+* Managing primary/affinity keys for optimal performance
+* Querying and Analysis
+* Writing SQL queries against distributed data
+* Implementing complex joins and aggregations for operational insights
+* Optimizing SQL queries
+* Running MapReduce Job
+* Creating compute task for distributed and parallel processing

 ## Prerequisites
 * Java Developer Kit, version 11, 17 or 21
 * Apache Maven 3.0 or later
 * Docker